carbonblack/carbon-black-cloud-sdk-python/docs/workload.rst

 Interactive example script featuring Workloads Search
 -------------------------------------------------------------------------------

-Another cool feature we provide with our python SDK are a number of example scripts.
+We have a number of example scripts you can use with the CBC SDK.

 .. image:: _static/workloads_example_script.gif

-This interactive script, in particular, will show you the capabilities of our SDK in a clear and precise manner.
-It is designed in such a way, that everybody, regardless of technical skill or level can use it intuitively.
+This interactive script highlights the capabilities of the CBC SDK.

-You can download it from `here <https://github.com/carbonblack/carbon-black-cloud-sdk-python/blob/develop/examples/workload/workloads_search_example.py>`_
+You can download it from: `here <https://github.com/carbonblack/carbon-black-cloud-sdk-python/blob/develop/examples/workload/workloads_search_example.py>`_